 This month, we are marking the Bicentenary of the Birth of Queen Victoria by featuring her Top 20 Jewels, one for each decade since the Birth of 2nd-longest reigning British Monarch, in the 20 days leading up to the Anniversary itself, and today’s feature is the George IV State Diadem, officially known as the Diamond Diadem, one of the oldest and most important pieces in the Royal Collection.

-Featuring four cross pattée alternating with four sprays of a rose for England, a thistle for Scotland, and a shamrock for Ireland, set with 1,333 diamonds, including a four-carat pale yellow brilliant in the centre of the front cross, on a base of diamonds and two bands of pearls, this Diamond Diadem was commissioned from Rundell & Bridge by King George VI in 1820 for £8,216, and originally included diamonds that were hired for £800, though it appears that they were later traded for other diamonds in the King’s collection.
+Featuring four cross pattée alternating with four sprays of a rose for England, a thistle for Scotland, and a shamrock for Ireland, set with 1,333 diamonds, including a four-carat pale yellow brilliant in the centre of the front cross, on a base of diamonds and two bands of pearls, this Diamond Diadem was commissioned from Rundell & Bridge by King George IV in 1820 for £8,216, and originally included diamonds that were hired for £800, though it appears that they were later traded for other diamonds in the King’s collection.

 Uniquely among Diadems, this one was made to be worn by a man, King George IV, who wore it over a velvet hat during the Procession after his lavish Coronation in 1821, keeping in line with his flamboyant personal style.
 After his death, the Diamond Diadem was worn by his sister-in-law, Queen Adelaide, though she wasn’t illustrated wearing the piece.